 8518 Hughes Rd., North Salem

-What makes it special: The McCloud Park Nature Center hosts over 1,000 square feet of exhibit space and is filled with informative modern exhibits, animal specimens, interactive and educational computers, a bird viewing area, a greenhouse, a resource library and rotating local artists’ exhibits.
-Free.
+Why it’s special: The McCloud Park Nature Center hosts over 1,000 square feet of exhibit space.
+It is filled with informative modern exhibits, animal specimens, interactive educational computers, a bird viewing area, and a greenhouse.

 10. McCormick’s Creek Nature Center